-Faculty interested in having a Graduate Assistant for the Spring 2015 semester should complete and submit an application to the Provost’s Office.
+Faculty interested in having a Graduate Assistant for the 2015-16 academic year should complete and submit an application to the Provost’s Office.

-Assignments will be made in December for the spring semester.
+Assignments will be made in mid-May for the fall semester.

 Applications will be reviewed by a committee comprised of representatives of each of the Colleges and the Provost’s Office.
 The scoring rubric is described in the Application.